 \section{Abstract}

-We say that a chessboard filled with integer entries satisfies the \textit{neighbour-sum property} if the number appearing on each cell is the sum of entries in its neighbouring cells, where neighbours are cells sharing a common edge or vertex.
+We say that a chessboard filled with integer entries is a \textit{solution} to the \textit{neighbor-sum problem} if the number appearing on each cell is the sum of entries in its neighboring cells, where neighbors are cells sharing a common edge or vertex.
 We show that an $n\times n$ chessboard satisfies this property if and only if $n\equiv 5\pmod 6$.
-Existence of solutions is further investigated of rectangular, toroidal boards, as well as on Neumann neighbourhoods, including a nice connection to discrete harmonic functions.
-Construction of solutions on infinite boards are also presented.
-Finally, answers to three dimensional analogues of these boards are explored using properties of cyclotomic polynomials and relevant ideas conjectured.
+We investigate the existence of solutions of rectangular, toroidal boards, as well as on Neumann neighborhoods, including a nice connection to discrete harmonic functions.
+We construct solutions on infinite boards are also presented.
+Finally, awe explore three-dimensional analogs of these boards using properties of cyclotomic polynomials and relevant ideas conjectured.

-\section{Introduction}
+\section{Introduction.}

 The Regional Mathematical Olympiad (RMO) is the second of a series of math tests held in India, which all leads up to participation in the International Mathematical Olympiad (IMO).

 Our inspiration stems from \href{https://www.isical.ac.in/~rmo/papers/rmo/rmo-1991.pdf}{RMO 1991} Problem 8 -